-The rippling effects of the most famous melody in classical music: the first four notes of Beethoven's V Symphony.
-Variations intertwines time and place: 1800 Washington and Vienna, 1945 Germany and America, to today.
+The rippling effects of the most famous melody in classical music: the first four notes of Beethoven's V Symphony, in five short vignettes.
+Variations intertwines time and place: 1800s Washington, 1800s Vienna, 1945 Germany, 1900s America, and today.

 As artists, we wonder for whom or what do we toil away for?
 Will we ever make an impact in the world?
-I've written this play as a love letter to all artists.
+This is my love letter to all artists.
 Continue your work because yes, you will affect the world--for the world is not in the universe but in the universality of a single soul.

 2019 - Produced by Spazio DiLà (Milan, Italy)